Zhang Dan (badminton)

-Zhang Dan (張丹; born 16 January 1982) is a Chinese badminton player and in 2008 she started representing Macau.
+Zhang Dan (張丹 (Zhāng Dān); born 16 January 1982) is a Chinese badminton player and in 2008 she started representing Macau.

 Career

 Zhang was specialized in women's doubles and mixed doubles, earning numerous international titles in both events.

 At the 2005 World Championships tournament she took a bronze in women's doubles with Zhang Yawen.

 At the 2007 Summer Universiade she took a silver medal with the Chinese mixed team and two individual bronze medals in women's doubles with Wang Lin and in mixed doubles with Chen Hong.

 She reached nine finals at Grand Prix events in women's doubles between 2003 and 2006, winning three events with Zhang Yawen, the 2004 Thailand Open & German Open and the 2005 Singapore Open.

 In 2007, she became the women's doubles semifinalist of the Korea International Challenge tournament partnered with Zhang Zhibo.

 In 2008, she became the women's doubles runner-up of the China Masters tournament partnered with Zhang Zhibo.
 They were defeated by Cheng Shu and Zhao Yunlei of China in straight games 14–21, 11–21.